Liudzz/loss-chapter/README.md

 * tensorboardX 1.7

 ## Introduction
-File "losses" contains loss functions can be used in exp2,exp3 and exp4.You must copy them to the your working file<br/>
+File "losses" contains loss functions can be used in exp2,exp3 and exp4.You must copy them to the your working file.<br/>
+_"all_lost.py"_ in file "losses" contains all loss we may use in this project,you can use them by importing.Be careful,you must put other losses with it together.<br/>
 File "exp1","exp2","exp3" and "exp4" include main code of each experiment.<br/>
 "Exp4" is loss functions comparison experiment."1" is vgg model and "2" is EfficientNet model.<br/>
 I add _all_lost.py_ including all lost function we may used in all project.You can have a look at functions and use them.Make sure you also have two other losses.